 I’m a freelance editor and recipe developer.
 Until recently I was the food editor at the Village Voice in New York City.

-Previously, I worked as a personal chef , planning dinner menus and shopping for all the fresh ingredients needed for a day of cooking in one of my client’s kitchens.
+I’ve trained in restaurant kitchens, and was for many years a personal chef, planning dinner menus and shopping for all the fresh ingredients needed for a day of cooking in one of my client’s kitchens.

-I recharge by listening to music, taking photographs and creating new recipes.
+I recharge by listening to music, spending time with my family and creating new recipes.
 I’m also pretty dedicated to exercise (how else to eat anything I want?!) and try to fit in time for it every day.

 In late 2013, I moved from the Midwest, where I lived for more than 15 years, back to the East Coast.
 I’m in a great town in New Jersey, a quick trip by train into New York City.
 I’m still wrapping my head around the fact that I’m living in an epicenter of so much culture, history and best of all – food!